Statistics 234

 Using generative AI tools such as ChatGPT to help with your project is allowed.
 In my own testing of ChatGPT, it often has good points but makes many mistakes.
 It could be a useful tool for suggesting ideas (and to chat about the material with or compare answers with) but it is error-prone (particularly concerning technical/mathematical material).
 The references are often completely fictious.
 Furthermore, working hard on the project is crucial for learning and to help you grow in independence.
 So even if ChatGPT did excellent writing ICML-style papers, relying on it too much would be harmful for you.
 In any case, your project and poster must reflect your own understanding of the material, explained in your own way, rather than being copied from any other source.

-Participation: Active participation is expected, through attending class (Monday & Wednesdays), completing quizzes and engaging in classroom discussions.
-Stat 234 is a challenging course covering subtle, so let's all try to help create a supportive, collaborative community.
+Breakout Groups and Participation: Active participation is expected, through attending class (Monday & Wednesdays), completing quizzes and engaging in classroom discussions/breakout groups.
+Every two weeks you will be assigned a new breakout group.
+The first breakout groups will be formed Monday January 22, then Feb.
+2, Feb 16, March 1, March 22 and April 5.
+Stat 234 is a challenging course covering subtle concepts, so let's all try to help create a supportive, collaborative community.

 Where to get tech help: The Academic Resources Center has resources.
-For tech help you can chat with Ziping to see if he can help and/or you can call the HUIT help desk.
+For tech help you can chat with Daiqi or Ziping to see if either of them can help and/or you can call the HUIT help desk.